 - Customer lifetime value

 - Customer churn rate

 - Customer acquisition cost

-Here's where you'll also share your forecast details, with a focus on the amount of profit your business will generate.
+Here's where you'll also share your forecast details, focusing on the profit your business will generate.

 Introduce your team